Fresh Relevance is committed to safeguarding your privacy

 We also organise events such as "Fresh Ideas Live".
 Some of these events may have sponsors who help us pay for them, and if you signup for the event then your details may be shared with the sponsors.
 We'll tell you about this on the signup form for the event.

-- Amazon Web Services lease us cloud servers in Ireland (in the EU) to host our website.
+- Amazon Web Services leases us cloud servers in Ireland (in the EU).

 - HubSpot for B2B marketing, scheduling emails, and the Chat Popup.